muktek/assignment--fullstack-js-06-rest-api/README.md

 ## The Assignment

+A REST API is a recommended architecture for declaring routes that allows us to interact with a resource (Jobs, Companies) in a predictable + consistent manner.

-The goal of this assignment is to create the following REST routes for the jobs + company resources in your `apiRouter.js`:
+The goal of this assignment is to create the following REST routes + appropriate database interactions for the jobs + company resources in your `apiRouter.js`:

 ```
 GET   -  `/api/jobs`     - Fetches all the jobs